rofirezkin/github-repository/README.md

-# 🚀 React Vite Application - Optimized, Scalable, and Fully Tested
+# 🚀 React Vite Application

 Welcome to this **React Vite** project!
 This application is designed with **performance, scalability, and maintainability** in mind, making it an excellent foundation for modern web development.